 Marcus by Goldman Sachs is excited to share this insight from our friends at Goldman Sachs Asset Management Strategic Advisory Solutions.
-You can read the original version of this article here.

 It’s not news that markets have been hitting record highs in the past year.
 Consider this: From March 31, 2020 to March 31, 2021, the S&P 500 delivered its 3rd best 12-month period following a sizable correction.
 The opportunity cost of not being invested is high, but there are still four things that investors may want to keep an eye on: taxes, rates, inflation and stock prices.
 In short, they’re all inching up.
 Here’s what investors should know about these rising fiscal metrics and some strategies that could potentially help solidify your portfolio in today’s market environment.